 U.S. Oil & Gas plc was formed to exploit the potential for substantial conventional oil and gas finds in onshore North America, using the most advanced technology available.

-US Oil holds a lease acreage of 88 sq km in Hot Creek Valley, Nevada.
-The leases are 35 miles west of Railroad Valley, a location that has produced more than 40 million barrels of oil to date.
-Analysis of oil flowed by the Company’s Eblana-1 well shows it to be of similar composition, and most likely from the same Chainman Shale source rock, as that in Railroad Valley.
+Through its wholly owned subsidiary, Major Oil International LLC, US Oil holds federal lease acreage in Hot Creek Valley, Nevada, USA.
+The Valley is 35 miles west of Railroad Valley, a location that has produced more than 40 million barrels of oil to date.
+Analysis of oil flowed by two of the Company’s wells show it to be most likely from the same Chainman Shale source rock as Railroad Valley.

 Data from the Company’s three non-commercial wells, Eblana-1, Eblana-3 and Eblana-9, along with geophysical and geochemical surveys, indicate two strong plays on the Company’s leases, one to the west and the other to the east.
 Two of the Company’s three wells, Eblana-1 and Eblana-3, flowed high quality oil to the surface (API 28.5-34.5).